The addition of more online title loan companies offers customers more options that previously. This has both advantages and disadvantages.

 Title Loan Interest Rates

 The next item to compare is fees.
-We will break this up into a couple of different categories because there are often multiple fees.
+We will break this up into a couple of different categories because there are often multiple title loan fees.

 Loan Origination Fee